October 12, 2020

-You’ve seen dragon iconography, but have you considered where the creatures originate or what they symbolize?
+You’ve seen dragon iconography, but have you considered where dragons originate or what they symbolize?
 How much do you know about the many types of Chinese dragons?
-Read on to discover the answers to these and many other questions about China’s most famous mythological creatures.
+Read on to discover more about China’s most famous mythological creatures.

-For starters, it’s worth noting that the Chinese dragon, or 龙 (lóng), is very different than the European dragon.
-For example, while the European dragon is believed to breath fire, the Chinese dragon typically breaths clouds.
+For starters, it’s worth noting that the Chinese dragon, or 龙 (lóng), is very different from the European dragon.
+For example, while European dragons breath fire, the Chinese dragon typically breaths clouds.

 The anatomy of the Chinese dragon is also unique.
 The head, for instance, often looks like that of a camel while the eyes look like those of a demon.
 Similarly, the neck looks like that of a snake whereas its paws are those of a tiger.
-Contrary to what most people assume, the legendary Chinese dragon was usually not vengeful and was not blamed for natural catastrophes and other disasters.
-Instead, it was often seen as benevolent, wise, and powerful.
+Contrary to what most people assume, the legendary Chinese dragon was usually not vengeful.
+Ancient Chinese people didn’t usually blame dragons for natural catastrophes and other disasters.
+Instead, they often saw dragons as benevolent, wise, and powerful.

 The Origins of Chinese Dragon Legends

 No one knows exactly when legends about dragons first originated, but the symbol dates back to at least 3000 BCE.
 According to one theory, the legendary Chinese dragon evolved out of ancient totem-worship practices.
-Dragons may have been created by combining the attributes of several creatures like tigers, snakes, eagles, and carps.
+Ancient people may have created dragons by combining the attributes of several creatures like tigers, snakes, eagles, and carp.

-A different theory posits that the Yan emperor (炎帝 Yán Dì), a legendary Chinese leader from pre-dynastic times, was born of an encounter with a powerful dragon.
+A different theory posits that the Yan emperor (炎帝 Yándì), a legendary Chinese leader from pre-dynastic times, was born of an encounter with a powerful dragon.
 As a result, Yandi was more powerful than most leaders.
-He partnered with Emperor Huang Di and together they conquered their enemies and unified China.
-The two are suggested to have pioneered Chinese civilization.
+He partnered with Emperor Huang Di and together they conquered their enemies, unified China and, according to myth, pioneered Chinese civilization.

-As time progressed, many Chinese came to believe that Yandi was one of their ancestors, which by extension meant that they also descended from dragons.
+As time progressed, many Chinese came to believe that Yandi was one of their ancestors, which by extension meant that they were also the descendants of dragons.

 Where Do Dragons Live?

 In the real world, dragons do not exist (surprise!).
-In the mythological stories they inhabit, however, dragons are thought to reside in a variety of places.
-The celestial dragon, for example, is said to live in the sky, while the coiling dragon lives in the sea.
+In the mythological stories they inhabit, however, dragons reside in a variety of places.
+The celestial dragon, for example, lives in the sky, while the coiling dragon lives in the sea.

 The Importance of Dragons in Chinese Culture

-Dragons are significant in Chinese culture because they are associated with the following:
+Dragons are significant in Chinese culture because they’re associated with the following:

-- Business prosperity – During the Chinese New Year, many celebrations start with a dragon dance.
+During Chinese New Year, many celebrations start with a dragon dance.
 The aim of the dance is not just to attract attention but also to ask for a prosperous new business year from the dragon gods.

-- Protective tokens – The Chinese dragon is believed to offer protection to homes and businesses.
-They are seen as protective figures that can be printed or engraved on sentimental or valuable objects.
+In China, people believe dragons can offer protection to homes and businesses.
+They’re seen as protective figures that can be printed or engraved on sentimental or valuable objects.

 What Do Chinese Dragons Symbolize?

 Dragons are powerful creatures in Chinese mythology.
-They are associated with the ability to control the seasons, time, and harvests.
+They’re associated with the ability to control the seasons, time, and harvests.
 Generally, they symbolize the following:

-- Everything male – In traditional Chinese society, men were considered to be physically strong and powerful and were often influential in community matters.
+Everything male – In traditional Chinese society, men were considered to be physically strong and powerful and were often influential in community matters.
 Dragons were employed as representations of this relative dominance in traditional society.
 Masculine traits, thus, were considered physical manifestations of the mythological dragon.

-Nobleness – According to the Chinese astrology, those born in the Year of the Dragon are more prosperous and noble than others.
+Nobleness – According to Chinese astrology, those born in the Year of the Dragon are more prosperous and noble than others.
 For example, 1988, 2000, and 2012 are considered dragon years (see our full article on Chinese Zodiac Animals).
-Those born during dragon years are considered strong-willed, decisive, and self-confident.
+Many Chinese people consider those born during dragon years to be strong-willed, decisive, and self-confident.

-- Agricultural life – In Chinese mythology, dragons are believed to control the weather and the seasons.
-Though most Chinese dragons are wingless, male dragons possess the power to fly to the heavens and bring rain, while the female controls earthly waters like rivers, lakes, seas, and wells.
+Agricultural life – According to Chinese mythology, dragons control the weather and the seasons.
+Though most dragons are wingless, male dragons possess the power to fly to the heavens and bring rain, while female dragons control earthly waters like rivers, lakes, seas, and wells.

-- Good fortune – Some people also believe that dragons symbolize fortune and good luck.
-Thus, dragons are engraved on utensils and personal items to attract the best life has to offer.
+Good fortune – Some people also believe dragons symbolize fortune and good luck.
+Thus, people often engrave dragons on utensils and personal items to attract the best life has to offer.

-- Kindness – The Chinese dragon is mostly held to be a sign of kindness and warmth.
-(Remember, the Chinese dragon does not breathe fire as its European counterparts do.)
+Kindness – In China, dragons are symbols of kindness and warmth.
+(Remember, the Chinese dragon doesn’t breathe fire as its European counterparts do.)
 However, there are some exceptions, as we will see below.

 What is the Symbolism Behind Dragon Colors?

-Chinese dragons are colorful creatures and every such color holds unique symbolism.
-For example, the blue and the green dragons symbolize nature, health, and tranquility.
+Chinese dragons are colorful creatures and each color holds unique symbolism.
+For example, blue and green dragons symbolize nature, health, and tranquility.
 Some people also associate blue and green dragons with healing, peace, and rest.
 Other notable dragon colors are:

-- White Dragon – The white dragon is thought to symbolize purity, just like in the West.
-However, it is also sometimes associated with death and mourning and some see it as a bad omen.
+The white dragon symbolizes purity, just like in the West.
+However, people sometimes also associate it with death and mourning and see it as a bad omen.

-- Yellow Dragon – The yellow dragon is associated with good fortune and power.
-Some also believe that this dragon can control time and seasons.
-It’s the most revered dragon and thus is often assumed to be a symbol of empire and the emperor.
-Other attributes associated with this dragon include warmth, wisdom, and wealth.
+The yellow dragon symbolizes good fortune and power.
+Some also believe this dragon can control time and seasons.
+Since it’s the most revered dragon, ancient people often used it as a symbol of empire and the emperor.
+People also generally associate this dragon with attributes like warmth, wisdom, and wealth.

 Types of Chinese Dragons

-- Spiritual Dragon – The spiritual dragon is blue and believed to control both the rain and the winds.
+- Spiritual Dragon – The spiritual dragon is blue and controls both the rain and the winds.
 Its job is to ensure that humans benefit from these two elements.

-- Winged Dragon – The fact that this dragon has wings is somewhat strange considering that most Chinese dragons are supposed to be wingless.
-It is, however, a very significant type of dragon and is thought to symbolize rain and at times, floods.
+- Winged Dragon – The fact that this dragon has wings is somewhat strange considering that most Chinese dragons are wingless.
+It is, however, a very significant type of dragon.
+It symbolizes rain and at times, floods.

-- Celestial Dragon – This Chinese dragon is believed to reside in the sky where it protects the celestial gods from falling to earth.
+- Celestial Dragon – This dragon resides in the sky, where it protects the celestial gods from falling to earth.

-- Coiling Dragon – Known to live in the sea, the coiling dragon is believed to control time.
-While most dragons are thought to possess the ability to ascend to the sky, the coiling dragon is restricted to the waters.
+- Coiling Dragon – Known to live in the sea, the coiling dragon controls time.
+While most dragons possess the ability to ascend to the sky, the coiling dragon is restricted to the waters.

-- Underworld Dragon – This dragon is thought to control rivers, streams, and seas.
-Some believe that it’s the feminine version of the spiritual dragon and for this reason, the two can copulate.
+- Underworld Dragon – This dragon controls rivers, streams, and seas.
+Some believe it’s the feminine version of the spiritual dragon and for this reason, the two can copulate.

-- Horned Dragon – The horned dragon is one of the most powerful Chinese dragons.
+- Horned Dragon – The horned dragon is one of the most powerful dragons in the Chinese tradition.
 Although sometimes depicted as having evil tendencies, it’s also associated with making rain.